greydongilmore/trajectoryGuide-site/docs/widgets/04_frame_detection.md

     </figure>
 </center>

 If you are still not happy with the registration, try increasing the number of iterations to 200 and re-run.
 The other parameter you can adjust is the number of iterations, increasing the value to 300.
+You may also want to try decreasing the radius of the target by 0.1 mm.

 The last choice would be to adjust the transform type, however this will introduce some non-linearity into the registration.

 ## Manual frame detection